How to Care for Your Ball Python

 - Observe for symptoms of disease or illness.

 A ball python should be completely healthy before being transferred out of quarantine to its long-term setup.

 They can survive without it, but it’s still best practice to provide UVB lighting for optimal health and wellbeing.
 UVB gives ball pythons all of the vitamin D that their bodies need, stimulates better appetite and activity, and generally allows them to be healthier than they would be without.

 Ball pythons do best with low-strength UVB as part of their enclosure.
 The best UVB bulbs for ball pythons housed in a 48” x 24” x 24” enclosure are:

 The UVB bulb should be housed in a reflective fixture by Arcadia or Vivarium Electronics and placed close to the heat lamp, about 9-11” above the basking area if over mesh, and 12-14” above the basking area if not.
-UVB is blocked by glass and plastic, so you can’t give your snake UVB by placing its terrarium in front of an open window.
+UVB is blocked by glass and plastic, so you can’t give your ball python UVB by placing its terrarium in front of an open window.
 Also make sure that the fixture your UVB bulb is in does not have a clear plastic bulb cover.

 Due to their equatorial origin, ball pythons should receive roughly 12 hours of light year-round.

 How to measure UVB for a ball python

 UVB strength is measured by UV Index, or UVI.
 This is most accurately done with a device called a Solarmeter 6.5.
 When you hold the Solarmeter vertically on the basking area at the height of the ball python’s back, the device should read between 3.0-4.0.

 Factors such as the density of the mesh over your enclosure and the exact fixture you’re using can affect exactly what basking distance is needed to achieve the right UVI.